|

 For more information on the history of the freeway system and proposed routes, see the history page.

 Looking at maps and seeing the way it was built, State Highway 16 South and Spur 422, which branches off of I‑35 in southwest San Antonio, was likely intended to eventually be a freeway.
 In fact, the road is officially named the Poteet-Jourdanton Freeway.
-Strictly technically-speaking, though, it should named Poteet-Jourdanton Expressway as the road is a four lane divided highway with signalized intersections but has frontage roads along several miles.
+Strictly technically-speaking, though, it should be named the Poteet-Jourdanton Expressway (or maybe even better, the Poteet-Jourdanton Highway) as the road is a four-lane divided highway with signalized intersections but with frontage roads along several miles.
 This configuration would have allowed the roadway to be upgraded to a freeway relatively easily by simply building overpasses for the mainlanes at the major intersections.
-Additionally, the interchange at I‑35 used to have direct ramps from I‑35 to Spur 422; those ramps were removed ca. 2010.
-When the road was built, most projections saw the city expanding to the south.
+Additionally, the interchange at I‑35 used to have direct ramps from I‑35 to Spur 422; those ramps were removed circa 2010.
+When the road was built, projections saw the city expanding to the south.
 Instead, San Antonio has grown mostly northward and westward.
 As a result, the relatively lightly-used Spur 422 remains mostly in its original configuration.

 Metropolitan Planning Organization

 The Alamo Area Metropolitan Planning Organization (AAMPO) is an agency created in accordance with federal law to coordinate and distribute state and federal transportation funding for the San Antonio area.
 This area originally included Bexar County and parts of neighboring Comal and Guadalupe County.
-In 2014, it was expanded to include all of Comal and Guadalupe counties as well as southern Kendall County around Boerne.
+In 2013, it was expanded to include all of Comal and Guadalupe counties as well as southern Kendall County around Boerne.
+In 2024, it was expanded to all of Kendall County, the eastern half of Medina County, and a tiny corner of northwestern Atascosa County.

 AAMPO was previously named the "San Antonio-Bexar County Metropolitan Planning Organization" and, prior to that, the "San Antonio-Bexar County Urban Transportation Study" (SABCUTS), which was first established in 1963.